-Here are six reasons top performers quit, and some steps you can take today to keep them on the team:
+What follows are 20 reasons top performers quit, and some steps you can take today to keep them on your team.

 Do you know what your top performers expect?
-The SAP / Oxford Economics study found that employees value competitive compensation, merit-based rewards, retirement plans, training, flexible work locations and schedules, vacation time, family benefits, education, and personal recognition.
+An SAP and Oxford Economics study found that employees value competitive compensation, merit-based rewards, retirement plans, training, flexible schedules, vacation time, family benefits, education, and personal recognition.
 They also want clear, ambitious goals to feel a sense of meaning and motivation at work.

 Further down the list were items like amenities and health care.
-This isn't to say that an employee's access to health care isn't important -- it's just not the strongest driving factor in retention of top performers.
+This isn't to say that an employee's access to health care isn't important—it's just not the strongest driving factor in the retention of top performers.

 Why is that?

-Top performers have a different set of expectations.
+Top performers often have a different set of expectations.

 If your company isn't able to meet your top performers' basic expectations, another company could easily whisk them away.
-On the other hand, if your top performers are well compensated and rewarded for their contributions, have a great work-life balance, and feel appreciated, they're going to find very little incentive in leaving your team.
+On the other hand, if your top performers are compensated well, rewarded for their contributions, have a great work-life balance, and feel appreciated, they're going to find very little incentive to leave your team.

-2. They want to feel valued -- and they aren't.
+2. They want to feel valued—but they aren't

-Recognition and rewards can help to overcome this problem, but it's important to understand how different methodologies impact employee motivation.
-An "employee of the month" award or a year-end bonus is not going to keep your best employees on the payroll.
+Salary bumps, recognition, and rewards can help tackle this problem, but it's important to understand how different methodologies impact employee motivation.
+An "Employee of the Month" award or a year-end bonus is not going to keep your best employees on the payroll.
 In fact, it could easily backfire.

-Recognition needs to be frequent, tied to actions, and culturally aligned to be meaningful.
+Recognition needs to be frequent, tied to specific actions, and culturally aligned in order to be meaningful.

 It may seem obvious, but the solution is for senior management to double (or even triple) its efforts to keep young stars engaged.
 That means recognizing them early and often, explicitly linking their individual goals to corporate ones, and letting them help solve the company’s biggest problems.

-The development of top performers should be a major goal for leadership.
+The development of employees should be a major goal for leadership.
 It's critical that their coaching, training, and leadership opportunities align with their current abilities and future plans.
-Encouraging and supporting growth -- and recognizing achievements along the way -- it's a win-win.
+Encouraging and supporting employees' growth—while recognizing achievements along the way—is a win-win.

-It helps to develop future leaders, increases engagement and satisfaction, and shows your top performers how much you value them.
-It could also make the difference between a star employee staying with your company or seeking opportunities elsewhere.
+This sort of framework helps develop future leaders, increases engagement and satisfaction, and shows your top performers how much you value them.
+It could also make the difference between a star employee staying with your company and seeking opportunities elsewhere.

-According to the Harvard Business Review, top performers can deliver 400 percent more productivity than average performers.
+According to the Harvard Business Review, top performers can be 400% more productive than average performers.
 That's a lot of productivity for one person, and your top performers are well aware of how much more work they're doing than everyone else.
 Are you?

 High performers are driven to excel, but they want to be recognized.
-If they aren't recognized, they'll excel in another organization.
+If their contributions aren't recognized in your organization, they'll excel in someone else's.

-In addition to wanting to be recognized for their outstanding contributions, top performers want feedback.
-While no one really craves negative feedback, your star performers want to know what they can do differently or better -- and they definitely appreciate positive feedback.
+In addition to wanting to be recognized for their outstanding contributions, your top performers want constructive feedback.
+They want to know what they can do differently and how they can improve.

 In addition to wanting feedback, they want it regularly.
 Most employees resent having to wait a year or more for a performance review that may focus on no-longer relevant issues, and your top performers are no different.